 Building a Sustainable Infrastructure

-As we continue to grow in CA D 42, we must have the water resources that we need to provide clean water.
-It is imperative that we form alliances with local, state, and federal governments to renegotiate Western water rights in order to meet the demands for the future.
+As we continue to grow in CA42, we must also protect our water resources and ensure that our water remains clean and available to all who live here.
+It is imperative that we form alliances with local, state, and federal agencies to renegotiate Western water rights so that we can meet the demands for the future.